Skip to main content

 October 4, 2017

 WASHINGTON – Today, U.S. Representative Mike Quigley (IL-05), a member of the House Gun Violence Prevention Task Force, spoke on the House Floor about Sunday's mass shooting in Las Vegas and the need for Members of Congress to take courageous action to save lives.
+Click here to watch the video or see full remarks, as prepared for delivery, below.

 October 3, 2017